Achzarit

-The Achzarit (אכזרית in Hebrew: "cruel", female inflection) is a heavily armored personnel carrier manufactured by the Israeli Defence Forces Corps of Ordnance.
+The Achzarit (אכזרית in Hebrew: "cruel", feminine inflection) is a heavily armoured personnel carrier manufactured by the Israeli Defence Forces Corps of Ordnance.

 History

 The Achzarit is based on the Soviet-built T-54/T-55 tank, beginning with those captured from Arab armies during the Arab–Israeli wars.
 To make space for a troop compartment, the eight-and-a-half tonnes turret, the original superstructure of the chassis and the transversely mounted engine were removed.

 Non-Explosive Reactive Armour was installed over the original hull.
 The first model of the Achzarit entered in service in 1988.

 Design

 Protection

 The Achzarit can withstand both shaped-charges and armor-piercing projectiles which would destroy conventional IFVs.
 The manufacturers claim that the machine can withstand repeated 125 mm APFSDS hits over its frontal arc.
 At 44 tonnes, the machine is exceptionally heavy for an infantry carrier.
 The fact that 14 tonnes of the vehicle's weight is made up of additional advanced special composite armor, gives some indication as to its high degree of protection.